MagnoElMagnifico/olc-codejam-2025/README.md

     previous.
 -   Double click a figure to remove its link (essentially, a link to itself).

-Please note that if you create loops (link a figure to other and the other to the figure), they will stop!

 Anytime, you can use `Space` to pause the simulation and the mouse wheel to move the camera around.